Maryland Child Victims Act: Legal challenges

 In November 2023, the Archdiocese of Washington filed a lawsuit challenging the Child Victims Act, arguing that the law violated the statute of repose provision in the 2017 bill.
 Attorneys representing multiple victims of child sexual abuse from members of the Catholic clergy from the Washington archdiocese defended the law by arguing that the archdiocese's lawyers had misinterpreted prior precedents set by the Maryland Supreme Court on the legislature's ability to modify the statute of limitations.
 Maryland Attorney General Anthony Brown also defended the law in court, arguing that the court siding with the archdiocese "would be unprecedented and would go against the consensus of federal law and the reasoned opinions of many other states."

 Chief Justice Matthew Fader delivered the opinion of the Court.

 Prince George's County Circuit Court Judge Robin D. Gill ruled that the Maryland Child Victims Act was constitutional on March 6, 2024.
 On April 1, 2024, Montgomery County Circuit Court Judge Jeannie E. Cho ruled that the law was unconstitutional, finding that it violated the Maryland Declaration of Rights; the ruling was appealed to the Maryland Supreme Court, who agreed to hear the case on May 7, 2024, later setting arguments for September 10, 2024.
 On February 3, 2025, the Court issued a decision that, by a vote of 4–3, upheld the Child Victims Act.
 Chief Justice Matthew J. Fader wrote the majority opinion, holding that the 2017 law was "an ordinary statute of limitations, not a statue of repose" and was superseded by the Child Victims Act.

-In mid-2025 there was a temporary stay on Child Victims Act cases in Baltimore City Circuit Court.
+In mid-2025, there was a temporary stay on Child Victims Act cases in Baltimore City Circuit Court.
 In October 2025, after about a five-month pause, those cases resumed.

+In July 2026, the Maryland Supreme Court agreed to hear the state's challenge to the Child Victims Act in case involving alleged hundreds of sexual abuse lawsuits.
+In its challenge, the state argued that it had absolute sovereign immunity to any civil lawsuit stemming from allegations of child sexual abuse that occurred before the enactment of the Maryland Tort Claims Act on July 1, 1982, and that the Child Victims Act did not lift this immunity.